 It depends on your unique financial situation.
-VA loans do come with a host of perks that could make them the better choice.
-You’ll likely get a lower interest rate than you would with other refinancing options along with more affordable closing costs.
+VA loans come with various perks that could make them the better choice.
+You’ll likely get a lower interest rate than you would with other refinancing options and more affordable closing costs.
 Plus, you won’t pay mortgage insurance if you refinance into a VA loan.
 In fact, you might not need to make a down payment at all.

 But there are special expenses (those funding fees) and certain limits.
 Ultimately, you must consider the costs that come with these loan products to determine if refinancing into a VA-backed loan is a smart financial move.